 That’s a significant amount for something that has pretty high margins.
 Even offering something with no doctor time, like Supreme whitening kits from Crest, can profit the office about $24 per sale on average.

-Here are a few steps to follow that you can customize for your own business:
+Here are a few steps to follow that you can customize for your own dental office marketing:

 - Find something that you can give away that is also a service you can sell to everyone who doesn’t “win” the contest.